Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 September 2024 19.46.58 UTC
+- WIB: Kamis, 19 September 2024 20.29.33 UTC
-- WITA: Kamis, 19 September 2024 20.46.58 UTC
+- WITA: Kamis, 19 September 2024 21.29.33 UTC
-- WIT: Kamis, 19 September 2024 21.46.58 UTC
+- WIT: Kamis, 19 September 2024 22.29.33 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: inspirational
+Kategori: friendship